requarks/docs-legacy/install.md

 You can now start Wiki.js and make sure everything runs smoothly:

 7. In a command prompt, **run** the following command: `node server.js`
 	- Wait for the server to initialize.
+Wiki.js uses 2 separate processes, identified by `[SERVER]` and `[AGENT]` in the logs.
-No error(s) should appear and you should have the 2 following lines (among other info):
+	- Make sure no errors appear and that you have the following 2 lines:
 		- `[SERVER] HTTP/WS server started successfully!
 [RUNNING]`
 		- `[AGENT] All jobs completed successfully!
 Going to sleep for now.`
 8.